-Figure 2 Stadium marquee message for football game days
+Figure 3 Stadium marquee message for football game days

 • Since July 1, 2018, outside of football game times, a digital message has been showing on the large stadium marquee.
 The message is shown approximately six times per hour reaching pedestrians and vehicular traffic on Stadium Blvd.
-The display was briefly out of rotation from April 1, 2020 to August 1, 2020 due to the increasing need for COVID-19 pandemic messaging, but the storm water display is now set to play indefinitely.
 See Figure 4 for the image of the message and Figure 5 for an image of the display screen outside the stadium.